N. Scott Momaday: Literary career

 His novel House Made of Dawn led to the breakthrough of Native American literature into the American mainstream after the novel was awarded the Pulitzer Prize for Fiction in 1969.

 House Made of Dawn was the first novel of the Native American Renaissance, a term coined by literary critic Kenneth Lincoln in the Native American Renaissance.
-The work remains a classic of Native American literature.
+The novel is a seminal work of contemporary Native American literature.
+His follow-up work The Way to Rainy Mountain blended folklore with memoir.

-As other indigenous American writers began to gain recognition, Momaday turned to poetry, releasing a small collection called Angle of Geese.
+As other Indigenous American writers began to gain recognition, Momaday turned to poetry, releasing a small collection called Angle of Geese.
 Writing for The Southern Review, John Finlay described it as Momaday's best work, and that it should "earn him a permanent place in our literature."
-The poems in Angle of Geese were later included in an expanded collection, The Gourd Dancer (1976), which also included passages excised from The Way to Rainy Mountain.
-Most of Momaday's subsequent work has blended poetry and prose.
+The Gourd Dancer, which was finished while Momaday taught in the USSR, was released in 1976.